Digikid13/digikid13.github.io/_posts/2014-8-7-Classes-and-You.md

 Places I would use a class would be when I plan on creating multiple objects that I want to give initial values and methods that use those values.
 E.g. The example above, it can be used to create multiple cars in a racetrack.

-You can also use them to create dom nodes:
+Another example use would be to use them to create dom nodes on the fly:

     function Message(message, user) {
       this.node = $('<div class="message"></div>')